osm2pgsql-dev/osm2pgsql-website/themepark/users-manual.md

 ## Debug Mode

-Set `themepark.debug = true` to enable debug mode at the beginning of your config file.
-When running osm2pgsql, you'll get some more output telling you what Themepark is doing.
+To enable debug mode, set `themepark.debug = true` at the beginning of your config file or set the environment variable `THEMEPARK_DEBUG`.

+In debug mode you'll get some more output telling you what Themepark is doing when running osm2pgsql.
 It will also enable extra debugging columns on your database tables as follows:

 **Tags:** If you set a tags column name with `themepark:set_option('tags',